Protohedgehog/open-research-glossary/glossary.md

 * ** Open Harvester Systems -** a free metadata indexing system. ([Source](https://pkp.sfu.ca/ohs/))
 * ** Open Journal Systems (OJS) -** a journal management and publishing system. ([Source](https://pkp.sfu.ca/ojs/))
 * ** Open Monograph Press -** an open source software platform for managing the editorial workflow required to see monographs, edited volumes, and scholarly editions through internal and external review, editing, cataloguing, production and publication. ([Source](https://pkp.sfu.ca/omp/))
-* ** ORCID -** a persistent digital identifier that distinguishes individual researchers.
-Also supports integration in research workflows. ([Source](http://orcid.org/))
 * ** ProtocolsIO -** Up-to-date crowdsourced protocol repository ([Source](https://www.protocols.io))
 * ** Publish or Perish -** software for retrieving and analysing academic citations. ([Source](http://www.harzing.com/pop.htm#about))
-* ** ResearcherID -** assigns a unique identifier for researchers to manager publication ists, track citations, and avoid author mis-identification. ([Source](http://www.researcherid.com/Home.action?returnCode=ROUTER.Unauthorized&amp;SrcApp=CR&amp;Init=Yes))
-* ** Scalable Vector Graphics (SVG) -** a format for images that is open rather than tied to particular software, resolution-independent (unlike GIF, PNG and JPG), and structured so that with appropriate software it is relatively easy, for example, to translate labels into different languages.
-* ** Scraping -** a computing technique to extract information from websites. ([Wikipedia](http://en.wikipedia.org/wiki/Web_scraping))
 * ** Stack Overflow -** A Question and Answer site for programming issues. ([Source](http://stackoverflow.com/))
-* ** Uniform Resource Identifier (URI) -** a string of characters used to identify a name of a resource to enable its digital and networked representation and interaction. ([Wikipedia](http://en.wikipedia.org/wiki/Uniform_resource_identifier))

 Data Repositories